keffren/aws_cloud_resume_challenge/README.md

 - [GitHub Actions: Vars & Secrets](https://docs.github.com/en/actions/learn-github-actions/variables)
 - [GitHub Actions: Dependency between jobs](https://docs.github.com/en/actions/using-jobs/using-jobs-in-a-workflow#defining-prerequisite-jobs)
 - [Configuring OpenID Connect in Amazon Web Services](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services)

+## Additional features

+### Terraform Best Practices

+I've been using Terraform state locally because I didn't want to increase my AWS free tier S3 usage.
+Once I have completed the challenge, I plan to implement best Terraform practices related to managing state files.

+> **What is terraform state?**
+Terraform state is a file that keeps track of the current configuration and state of your infrastructure managed by Terraform.
+It stores information about the resources provisioned, their attributes, dependencies, and relationships, enabling Terraform to understand what changes need to be made when you modify your infrastructure.

+**Best practice: store it remotely**

+- Storing Terraform state remotely ensures secure, concurrent access for teams, preventing conflicts.
+- It safeguards sensitive data, enables locking to prevent corruption, and provides backup/recovery options for better reliability and accessibility across environments.

+To transition from using local state to remote state:

+1. Create a remote backend on AWS S3
+    - Enable bucket versioning.
+    - Disable public access.
+1. Update Terraform Configuration
+    - Declare [backend resource](https://developer.hashicorp.com/terraform/language/settings/backends/configuration) within terraform block.
+1. Migrate State
+    - Initialize terraform with `-migrate-state` flag.
+The `-migrate-state` option will attempt to copy existing state to the new backend.
+1. Verify & Test
+    - Delete `terraform.tfstate` and `terraform.tfstate.backup`
+    - Terraform plan output should indicate "No changes".

+**Best practice: locking remote state**

+- It prevents simultaneous modifications by multiple users, ensuring data integrity.
+- It safeguards against conflicting changes and potential corruption of the state file when multiple users are working on the same infrastructure simultaneously.
+- This helps maintain consistency and reliability in managing infrastructure configurations.

+How to lock terraform remote state:

+1. Create a dynamoDB table to store lock state
+    - It is important the **partition key must be `LockID`**
+1. Update backend block within terraform block
+    - Add the dynamoDB table as attribute
+1. Update terraform configuration
+    - Initialize terraform with `-reconfigure` flag.
+The `-reconfigure` option disregards any existing configuration, preventing migration of any existing state.
+1. Verify & Test
+    - Terraform plan output should indicate "No changes".